top of page

 I know that many of your agencies have well-established psychological support services for your employees and their dependents.
 This is admirable and shows an abiding commitment to your duty of care.

 I feel that there is always more that can be done.
 I am working to provide a space for diplomats to reconnect with themselves and the world around them.
 I am working to support them through my lived experience and insight as a diplomat and as a diplomatic spouse.
-I get it.
+I understand it.
 I've been through it.

 What's in it for you?